 The company returns to its designs, and a new Plymouth Neon car appears.
 The logo is updated again to reflect the brand’s independence.

-The Pentastar becomes black and inscribed in a circle.
+The Pentastar becomes black and is inscribed in a circle.
 The rim reads Plymouth in futuristic letters.
 The emblem communicated: the brand’s engineer-designed model stood on its wheels.
 The black color demonstrates the power and gaining strength.
 The placement of the parent company’s sign inside conveys Plymouth’s claim to a leadership position among all the giant brands.

 1996 – 2001